 Around six months, baby’s pediatrician will likely give you the go-ahead to start solid foods.
-The process will be gradual — you'll introduce one new food at a time, and baby will take some time getting used to eating and trying different flavors.
+The process will be gradual—you’ll introduce one new food at a time, and baby will take some time getting used to eating and trying different flavors.
 Over time, breast milk will take a backseat to solid foods, but in the beginning, it’s still the most important part of baby’s diet.
-“It’s good practice to nurse first and then offer baby solids, so he gets enough milk and uses the solids as practice,” says Ciagne.
+“It’s good practice to nurse first and then offer baby solids, so they get enough milk and uses the solids as practice,” says Ciagne.

 Other milks get transitioned in